I haven’t been able to blog for a bit as we moved to a new place and things are just all over the show at the moment. (DO NOT move house, its killer!)

 Nicola – the chef came to greet us and explained what they had on offer: Asian salad, quiche, lamb flat roll or a salmon bagel.
 She obviously went into quite a bit of detail of what each item entailed, I cannot remember it all but it was a tough decision on what to order.
 We decided on the lamb flat roll and she said we could share as its quite big but we were ravenous; did not have breakfast and it was 14:00 so we each had one!

 She treated us to a complimentary ice tea – it was sooo yummy and had all sorts of fruit in it, real quality ice tea.
 With Youngblood being an art gallery and from what I read up about them online they really aim to make their food beautiful – and my, oh my can they make their food beautiful.

-The dish was WOW, tasty and decadent in every way.
-The lamb was soft, roasted garlic, pickled onions, tzatziki and a whole lot more – not to mention the flat bread itself which was amazing!
+The dish was tasty and sensual in every way.
+The lamb was soft, roasted garlic, pickled onions, tzatziki and a whole lot more – not to mention the flatbread itself which was amazing!
 Our bill came to R 210.00 which included a cheesecake takeaway and was worth every cent.